-We had 11 employees as of August 2, 2021.
+We had 12 employees as of May 2, 2022.
 We may require additional experienced executive, accounting, legal, administrative and other personnel from time to time in the future.
+We are highly dependent on principal members of our executive team, the loss of whose services may adversely impact the achievement of our objectives.
 There is intense competition for the services of these personnel, especially in California.

-Moreover, we expect that the high cost of living in the San Francisco Bay Area, where our headquarters is located, may impair our ability to attract and retain employees in the future.
+Moreover, we expect the high cost of living in the San Francisco Bay Area, where our headquarters is located, may impair our ability to attract and retain employees in the future.
 If we do not succeed in attracting new personnel and retaining and motivating existing personnel, our business may suffer and we may be unable to implement our current initiatives or grow effectively.